cogentcore/core/docs/content/text-editor.md

 ## Events

-You can detect when the user [[event#change|changes]] the content of a text editor and then exits it:
+You can detect when the user [[events#change|changes]] the content of a text editor and then exits it:

 ```Go
 ed := texteditor.NewEditor(b)